tink-ab/tink-money-manager-ios/README.md

 1. Follow these instructions to [link a target to a package product](https://help.apple.com/xcode/mac/current/#/devb83d64851).

-2. Enter this URL `https://github.com/tink-ab/tink-pfm-ios` when asked for a package repository.
+2. Enter this URL `https://github.com/tink-ab/tink-money-manager-ios` when asked for a package repository.

-3. When Xcode is done resolving `tink-pfm-ios` and asks you to choose package products, select  `TinkPFMUI`.
+3. When Xcode is done resolving `tink-money-manager-ios` and asks you to choose package products, select  `TinkPFMUI`.

 ### Using CocoaPods
 Refer to their [guide](https://guides.cocoapods.org/using/using-cocoapods.html) for usage and installation instructions.